arduino/help-center-content/content/Store Support/Shipping/What-do-I-need-to-know-about-the-shipping-methods.md

 * **FDX Intl Priority**: 1–3 business days delivery by close of business.
 Available for more than 220 countries and territories.
 Smaller products are usually shipped out in an envelope.

-* **Asendia Country Tracked**: This is a postal service, where DHL pickles up the parcel, but the final delivery will be made by the local post office.
+* **Asendia Country Tracked**: This is a postal service, where DHL picks up the parcel, but the final delivery will be made by the local post office.

   * Unfortunately, this shipping method is really slow and hardly trackable.